Many resources are available to help those affected by disaster. Many are free and can be easily accessed using a smartphone.

 • Help Kids Cope

-Help Kids Cope will help parents talk to their kids about the disasters they may face and know how best to support them throughout—whether sheltering-in-place at home, evacuating to a designated shelter, or helping your family heal after reuniting.
+Help Kids Cope will help parents talk to their kids about the disasters they may face and know how best to support them throughout—whether sheltering-in-place at home, evacuating to a designated shelter, or helping their family heal after reuniting.
 Help Kids Cope by UCLA is free from iTunes and available for mobile Apple devices (iPhone, iPad, & iPod touch).
 You can download the app HERE.

 • HealthyChildren.org